top of page

 To Change or Not to Change?

 Change is hard.
-Eighty-four percent of executives say their organization’s future success is highly dependent on innovation, but 80% believe their business will be disrupted by innovation.
-We know most new product innovations fail, startups have an abysmal success record, and more than 70% of strategic initiatives fail or fall short.
+Eighty-four percent of executives say their organization’s future success is highly dependent on innovation, but 80 percent believe their business will be disrupted by innovation.
+We know most new product innovations fail, startups have an abysmal success record, and more than 70 percent of strategic initiatives fail or fall short.
 Change is difficult, and we are not very good at it.

 Change is the act of making something new and different.
 It could be incremental change, a small tweak to an existing process, disruptive technology, or anything in between.
 The significance or size of the change, while relevant, won’t help us with making the process easier because we all react to each change in our own way.
 Change is personal.